kwikiel/TokenX/README.md

 ## Example Simple Interfaces

-Interfaces showing minimal functionality for given task.
+ddInterfaces showing minimal functionality for given task.
 You can use them as references while building larger projects.